Client

 Process

-Primary research shadowing customers in their homes during their DIY projects helped us identify common problems and needs.
+Some great primary research was conducted; shadowing customers in their homes during real DIY projects.
+This helped us identify common problems and needs.

 We discovered that when it comes to improving your home, it can be a world of pleasure and pain.
 This informed the creation of experience and empathy maps for different customer types.

-I translated the key pain points and moments to solve these problems for customers into a framework of entry points for different aspects of the service or features we could introduce.
+I translated the key pain points and insights into a high level service map – showing potential entry points and features.
 This set the strategic direction for the design team to generate concepts.

 Value proposition